ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ### 1. Downloading the Basic samples
 {: #downloading}
 Download the Basic blockchain contract sample from the [IBM Blockchain contracts](https://github.com/ibm-watson-iot/blockchain-samples/tree/master/simple_contract_hyperledger) repository on GitHub.
-You will need the following Basic sample files, which are provided in the repository folder:
+You need the following Basic sample files, which are provided in the repository folder:

 - **simple_contract_hyperledger.go**|The Basic contract source file
 - **samples.go**|?|